joinedspace/superspread/README.md

 There are four active states for the simulated population's individuals:

-"Healthy" represents an individual who was never infected.
+"Healthy" represents an individual who is not and has never been infected.

-"Infected" represents an individual who has been infected.
+"Infected" represents an individual who has become infected.

-"Immunized" represents an individual who was either vaccinated at the start, or who reached immunization by surviving the recovery time.
+"Immunized" represents an individual who was either vaccinated at the start of the simulation, or who reached immunization by outlasting the recovery time.

 "Dead" represents an individual who is deceased.
-This is a bit reductionist; more realistically, it might represent an individual who has recovered, with or without complications.
+This is a bit reductionist; more realistically, it might also represent an individual who recovered later with complications.

 Enclosed in the "simulations" folder is a set of four outputs in both video and photo form.
 Each output corresponds to a different spread rate: 10%, 25%, 50%, and 75%.